The Existence of the Ionic Calcium Ion

 During the last few years of his life, Dr. Reich and I communicated a number of times by letter and telephone.
 Through those exchanges, Dr. Reich shared a great deal with me of his scientific adventures and breakthroughs.
-I was privileged to listen to him; his ups and downs, his brilliant clinical discoveries, as well as the almost total rejection by members of his profession.
+Listening to him was a privilege; his ups and downs, his brilliant clinical discoveries, as well as the almost total rejection by members of his profession.
 At his untimely death I realized he had bequeathed to me an accumulated treasure trove of priceless correspondence.
 Yet, not until the advent of web sites and blogging, did I have a means by which to share his genius with others.
 Now I do . . .

 - blood coagulation, in

 - the function of the heart muscles and nerves, and

 It is important to note that an Inadequate gastric acidity may lead to a lack of calcium uptake.

 Scores of scientists have proven the following amazing functions of the ionized calcium ion, which acts as a transporting agent to move needed nutrients, such as glucose, water, oxygen and phosphates into the cell via ion channels or pores in the cell membrane; and also forms a vital ingredient of valves in these channels.
 These functions control the breathing-in of the ions laden with nutrients and their load of nutrients, and their transport-out metabolites, as they return to pick up another load of polar-stacked nutrients on the surface.